qiboteam/qibolab/doc/source/index.rst

 - the :ref:`Platform API <main_doc_platform>`, which facilitates the custom allocation of quantum hardware platforms and laboratory setups, and
-- its :ref:`Pulse API <main_doc_pulses>`, which provides the tools to define arbitrary pulse sequences for execution on the configured platforms.
+- its :ref:`Experiment API <main_doc_experiment>`, which provides the tools to define arbitrary experiments, based on pulse sequences, for execution on the configured platforms.

 Platforms’ definition involve describing the arrangement of physical devices using Qibolab's abstractions.
 This is achieved through provided :ref:`drivers